-Figures from Israeli Central Bureau of Statistics, B'Tselem Land Grab May 2002
+31 Figures from Israeli Central Bureau of Statistics, B'Tselem Land Grab May 2002

-S/RES/446
+32 S/RES/446

-- examine the situation in relation to the settlements in the occupied territories including Jerusalem, which submits a report to the Security Council.
-(22 March) - Military Order 783 5739 "Concerning the Administration of Regional Councils" is issued.
-The order establishes the actual area controlled by settlements which can be modified at the discretion of the Israeli Military Regional Commander "Area of a settlement' the area bearing the settlement's name is circumscribed by a line on the map of the regional council which is signed by the regional commander (...)
-The regional commander has the right to alter (...) the boundaries on the map (...)"
-(25 March) - Israeli Defence Ministry, Ezer Weizman, declares that some 61,000 dunums had been seized for military needs since 1967, with more than 40,000 dunums of private land given to the establishment of settlements. - The High Court decision on the Elon Moreh case rules against the temporary seizure of land for military purposes.
-The testimony of retired military personnel that the land seized for the Elon Moreh settlement served no military purposes in addition to the testimony of the settlers themselves that they, along with the Israeli Prime Minister, saw the Elon Moreh settlement as a permanent settlement served to convince the High Court that the land was not legitimately seized for military purposes.
-(22 October) - Israeli Prime Minister Begin, in a Cabinet communiqué on settlements which mirrors the Drobles Plan, confirms that the Government has been implementing settlement activities in the OPT.
+34 Quoted by Hagit Ofran and Dror Etkes "And Thou Shalt Spread ..."
+Construction and development of settlements beyond the official limits of jurisdiction A special report presented by the "Peace Now" Settlement Watch.
+Jerusalem, June 2007 settlement activities in the OPT.
 It also indicates the new basis (declarations of "State Land") to continue with this endeavour after the ruling in the Elon Moreh case: "Settlement activities were carried out in Judea, Samaria and the Gaza region (...) the allotment of land for existing settlements or those settlements whose establishment was previously decided upon in Judea and Samaria [the West Bank] (...)
 Givon will be established partly on land belonging to state and partly on land owned by Jews, which will be purchased from its owners for this purpose (...)
 Beit Horon will be established on state lands (...)
 Efrat will be established on state lands (...)
-Elkana and Kedumim will be expanded by additional of state land (...)
 An inter-ministerial committee will be established which will examine the situation in the settlements of Ophra and Kedumim, and which will recommend solutions for their problems in the framework of government policy."
-(14 October)
+37 (14 October)